AdityaGupta2409/DriveCache/readme.md

 - YOLO inference was executed on **each extracted frame**.
 - Due to **space constraints** , we include **only a subset of frames/results** in this repository.

-📌 **Full dataset (all videos/frames/outputs) will be uploaded after the anonymity constraint is removed.**

 ---

 ## 📊 Similarity Results (Bhattacharyya)